pallavig/unix-tools/README.md

 `pgcut.sh -f[fieldno] -d[delimiter] filename`

+Default field number is 1.
+Default delimiter is tab.

 This command will display the contents of specified field

-    Example: pgcut.sh -f1,2 -d";" names.txt will display contents with single space of 1st fiels from a.txt
+    Example: pgcut.sh -f1,2 -d";" names.txt will display contents with single space of 1st fields from a.txt

 Filename should be the last argument